jasonwu0731/PaperNet/README.md

  - A website to automatically construct a citation and reference tree for your query papers or keywords.
  - Get the tree structure that **References --> Paper --> Citations**
  - Get the information of papers such as titles, authors, links, publishers, etc.
- - Including login funciton to search and store user's own tree.
+ - Including login funciton to store user's trees and notes.

 ## Demo
 1. Azure URL: